 During fiscal year 2008, House Bill 3215 ("H.B.
 3215") was passed which clarified and redefined relationships between and among certain higher education boards and institutions.
 This legislation defines the statewide network of independently accredited community and technical colleges.
-Effective July 1, 2008, the administratively linked community and technical colleges of West Virginia University, including West Virginia University at Parkersburg") and BridgeValley Community and Technical College ("BridgeValley") (formerly the Community and Technical College at West Virginia University Institute of Technology), established their own Boards of Governors.
+Effective July 1, 2008, the administratively linked community and technical colleges of West Virginia University, including West Virginia University at Parkersburg ("Parkersburg"), established its own Board of Governors.

 The University provides Parkersburg with administrative and academic support services.
 The University charges Parkersburg for these services.
-Effective fiscal year 2018, The University is no longer providing BridgeValley with administrative and academic support services.